2016 Photogravure Workshops with Jennifer Page

 Jennifer received her BFA from East Carolina University and has also co-taught several gravure workshops with master gravurist Unai San Martin.
 Martin states "It is a pleasure to work with artist Jennifer Page.
 She knows all the nuances of the gravure process, and her attention to detail makes her an excellent teacher."

 In this intensive 3 day workshop students will gain hands-on knowledge of digital image calibration from scanned film or file with Photoshop on a Mac, printing positives using QuadtoneRIP on a high resolution inkjet printer, direct gravure (drawings on frosted mylar), all aspects of tissue processing, exposure calibration, aquatint screen and Picco dustgrain for box aquatints, etching, steel facing the copper plate for durability, plate retouching techniques, printing and wiping techniques, ink modifications and tips for editioning.
 Some prior knowledge of etching, photography and/or Photoshop is strongly recommended.
 Each student will etch one 8x10" plate (approx 7.5 x 9.5" after trimming) pulling several prints.
 The image that will be etched must be created by the student.

 Come spend some time at the beach and learn the latest developments and techniques in a time tested medium that is unsurpassed!

 Transport & Accommodations: ILM International Airport is a half hour drive away.
-Taxi from ILM to CB is about $35.
+Taxi from ILM to CB is about $40.
 I recommend the Dolphin Lane Motel, Courtyard Marriott, Sea Ranch or Golden Sands Motel for oceanfront accommodations.
-For more affordable lodging check out Drifter's Reef Motel and Diane's Cottages on airbnb.com.
-There also are several old school motels and cottages further south in Kure Beach (pronounced: cure-ee, not curry).
+For more affordable lodging check out Beacon House Inn B&B, Drifter's Reef Motel and Diane's Cottages on airbnb.com.
+There are also several old school motels and cottages about 3 miles further south in Kure Beach (pronounced: cure-ee, not curry).